The Philip Merrill College of Journalism offers faculty and Ph.D. students with a wide range of expertise for your stories.

 Local and National/International Media

-Our Ph.D. page offers information and research interests by our doctoral students, as well as more of our research faculty.
+Our Ph.D. page offers information about and research interests of our doctoral students, as well as more of our research faculty.

 Merrill College experts